Sam Aston, CEO of Additude AB Sweden, sounded the gong of the Amsterdam Stock Exchange to celebrate the merger with ICT Group.

 Balance sheet structure

-ICT proposes a dividend of € 0.33 per share for the 2016 financial year (2015: € 0.24).
-The dividend payment is subject to the approval of the Annual General Meeting of Shareholders (AGM) to be held on 10 May 2017.
-For the calculation of the proposed dividend, the realised net profit is adjusted for the non-cash amortisation amounts and the downward valuation of LogicNets.
-This results in an adjusted net profit for the full year 2016 of € 7.7 million.
-The proposed dividend represents of € 0.33 per share represents a pay-out ratio of 40% of the adjusted net profit.
-ICT will offer an option for payment in cash or in shares.
+ICT proposes a dividend of € 0.38 per share for the 2018 financial year (2017: € 0.35).
+The proposed dividend is subject to the approval of the Annual General Meeting of Shareholders (AGM) to be held on 15 May 2019.
+For the calculation of the proposed dividend, the net profit realised is adjusted for the accounting gains recognised in 2018 as well as non-cash amortisation amounts.
+This results in an adjusted net profit for the full year 2018 of € 9.1 million.
+The proposed dividend of € 0.38 per share represents a pay-out ratio of 40% of adjusted net profit.
+ICT offers the option of distribution of the dividend in cash or in shares.

-ICT will determine the dividend payment in shares one day after the end of the optional period on the basis of the average price of ICT shares during the last five trading days of the optional period, which shall end on 29 May 2017.
-The dividend will be payable, in cash or in shares, on 7 June 2017.
+ICT will calculate the dividend payment in shares one day after the end of the optional period on the basis of the average price of ICT shares during the last five trading days of the optional period, which shall end on 3 June 2019.
+The dividend in cash or in shares will be payable on 5 June 2019.

 This press release contains forward-looking statements.
 Forward-looking statements are always based on assumptions and estimates relating to uncertain events over which ICT Group N.V. has no control.
 They concern, for example, measures taken by the Dutch and other governments, currency movements, price fluctuations, changes in law and regulations, legal precedents and market developments.
 ICT Group N.V. would like to stress that the contents of this press release are based on the information that is currently available.
 The reality can always deviate from expectations for the future.
 ICT Group N.V. has no obligation to update the statements contained in this document, unless required by law.